 The NOP also identifies a limited number of non-organic substances that may be used in or on processed organic products.
 Adherence to these U.S. government restrictions is what makes a certified organic product unique.

 To further help organic farmers clarify what they can and cannot apply to their crops or administer to their animals, third-party testing and research facilities such as the Organic Materials Research Institute (OMRI) and state governments provide available manufacturer and product lists for fertilizers, soil amendments and pesticides allowed for organic production and/or processing under the NOP standards.
-The OMRI list includes over 1,000 synthetic products approved for organic crop, pest, weed, and disease control!
+The OMRI list includes over 1,000 synthetic products approved for an organic crop, pest, weed, and disease control!

-It is also important to note, even if an organic farmer uses only pesticides derived from botanical or mineral sources, there are some inherent risks in these products as well.
+If an organic farmer uses only pesticides derived from botanical or mineral sources, there are some inherent risks in these products as well.
 These chemicals are given the same CAUTION, WARNING, or DANGER labels as synthetic fertilizers.
 While these chemicals may break down more rapidly than a synthetic fertilizer, this can lead to more applications or use of larger quantities of chemicals.
 Because of this, in some cases, the synthetic chemical may be a better option than its organic counterpart.

 Regardless of whether you are buying conventional or organic products, pesticides are used throughout the farming process.